-During the holidays, many of us travel far from home.
-Maybe not that far really.
-But at least out of range of our personal WiFi for sure.
-And the temptation to connect to public free WiFi is great!
-I know, I’ve been there… Indeed, my mobile plan, like yours, is not unlimited.
-Therefore public hotspots in hotels, airports or libraries are welcome.
-But are public WiFi really safe?
-Unfortunately not, or I wouldn’t mention it here… So let’s review the threats of an unsecured WiFi network.
+During the festive season, a lot of us venture away from our usual surroundings.
+Maybe not too far in reality.
+But at the very least, out of reach of our own personal WiFi network for sure.
+And the urge to connect to free public WiFi is strong!
+I understand, I’ve experienced it myself… My mobile data plan, just like yours, is not limitless.
+Thus, public hotspots in hotels, airports or libraries are a lifesaver.
+However, can we trust public WiFi to be secure?
+Sadly, no, otherwise I wouldn’t be raising this issue… Let’s now examine the risks associated with using an unsecured WiFi connection.

 Enjoy unlimited streaming and torrenting, anywhere in the world and protect your privacy online.
 With this exclusive offer, you can use ExpressVPN 30 days, risk-free!